Invasion of the Bee Girls Blu-ray Movie

 Invasion of the Bee Girls Blu-ray Movie, Overall Score and Recommendation 4.0 of 5

-Invasion of the Bee Girls is exactly the type of moody B-movie that I like to see very late at night.
+Invasion of the Bee Girls is exactly the type of moody B-movie I like to see very late at night.
 It has an attractive kitschy personality and a retro psychedelic ambience that is just about perfect.
 Shout Factory's new Blu-ray release is sourced from a solid organic master, and has a small but very interesting collection of archival promotional materials.
 HIGHLY RECOMMENDED.